PierreLeGuen/LinuxMemory/src/example/assault-cube/README.md

-# A simple external Assault Cube trainer
+# A simple external Assault Cube trainer/hack under Linux

 Basic example of how to use LinuxMemoryAPI.
 Here we just change the current amount of ammo in the [assault cube game](https://assault.cubers.net/).

 ## How to build

+Clone the repo

-Clone the repo and run  `cmake .`
+Make sure you are in the example/assault-cube folder and run  `cmake .`

 Build with `make`

 You should see the file `load_AC_external_hack` appears.